 Don’t think of flowers as those brightly colored plants that smell nice, attract bees and sometimes make girls cry.
 Think of flowers as one more line in your itemized wedding budget, and apply the same strategic and tactical perspective.

 There’s an art to this, and if you figure out how it works, you’ll save yourself some money.

 For instance, you can substitute one type of flower for another.
 Carnations can be used instead of peonies, if arranged correctly.
 But that only makes financial sense if it’s during the off-season for peonies.
 From May-July, peonies are in season, which means they cost less and have bigger blooms.
 Bigger blooms mean you don’t have to buy as many to make the right impression.

 You see where we’re going with this?

 Floral arrangements can be as complex and engaging as your fantasy football draft or your stock portfolio.
-You just have to get over the idea that they’re exclusively for chicks.
+You just have to get over the idea that planning the flowers is exclusively a woman’s job.